goitacademy/javascript-homework/v2/09/README.en.md

 ### `flatpickr` library

 Use the [flatpickr](https://flatpickr.js.org/) library to allow cross-browser selection of the end date and time in a single UI element.
-In order to add the CSS code of the library to the project, you need to add one more import, aside from the one described in the documentation.
+In order to add the CSS code of the library to the project, you need to add one more import aside from the one described in the documentation.

 ```js
 // Described in import flatpickr from 'flatpickr' documentation;